arizonat/Project2-Stream-Compaction/README.md

 One thing to note is the Thrust (1) and Thrust (2).
 I noticed that the first thrust run in a single session took much longer than the second run (1st for a power-of-two and 2nd for a non-power-of-two), I am wondering if it is perhaps caching somewhere.

 Sample output:

 ![](images/2_15_results.PNG)

-* Roughly optimize the block sizes of each of your implementations for minimal run time on your GPU.
-  * (You shouldn't compare unoptimized implementations to each other!)

-* Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
-Plot a graph of the comparison (with array size on the independent axis).
-  * You should use CUDA events for timing.
-Be sure **not** to include any explicit memory operations in your performance measurements, for comparability.
-  * To guess at what might be happening inside the Thrust implementation, take a look at the Nsight timeline for its execution.

-* Write a brief explanation of the phenomena you see here.
-  * Can you find the performance bottlenecks?
-Is it memory I/O?
-Computation?
-Is it different for each implementation?

-* Paste the output of the test program into a triple-backtick block in your README.
-  * If you add your own tests (e.g. for radix sort or to test additional corner cases), be sure to mention it explicitly.

-These questions should help guide you in performance analysis on future assignments, as well.

 ## Submit